-Lea Endowed CE Primary has 2 DSL's who are fully trained.
+Lea Endowed CE Primary recognises that both DSL's must be fully trained bi-annually.

 The designated teacher has a responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
 In our setting, this is Sarah Ramsay.